JorgeMiguelGomes/autarquicas/README.md

 # Thanks to

 [Micael Carvalho](https://github.com/MicaelMCarvalho) that developed the [scrapping and mining code](https://github.com/MicaelMCarvalho/autarquicasportugaldata)

-[Luis Guimarais](https://github.com/guimarais)for launching this idea that is already causing some important discussions about transparency and data avaibility in the context of local elections
+[Luis Guimarais](https://github.com/guimarais) for launching this idea that is already causing some important discussions about transparency and data avaibility in the context of local elections

-[Filipe Barroso](https://github.com/OldMetalmind) for being there and always trying to help [Miguel Romão](https://github.com/romanovzky) for the help in understanding the json struture Last but not least to [Emma](https://stackoverflow.com/users/2956135/emma?tab=profile) for providing such an elegant solution to the unnesting of the json files.
+[Filipe Barroso](https://github.com/OldMetalmind) for being there and always trying to help

+[Miguel Romão](https://github.com/romanovzky) for the help in understanding the json struture

+Last but not least to [Emma](https://stackoverflow.com/users/2956135/emma?tab=profile) for providing such an elegant solution to the unnesting of the json files.